-Each channel's Directional Logic setting can be enabled by selecting the "Direction" option in the "Paired Channels" menu.
+Each channel's Directional Logic setting can be enabled by selecting the "Direction" option in the "Paired Channels" menu (ORACLE S2E and S2EC only).
 This means that it takes two channels to implement the feature.
-Therefore, when this feature is enabled in one channel, its paired channel is also set to the same mode.
-Channel 1 is paired with Channel 2.
-In the ORACLE 4E, 4EC, and 4H models Channel 3 is also paired with Channel 4.
+Therefore, when this feature is enabled in one channel, its paired channel is also set to the same state.